vegito2002/gitbook-summary-generator/README.md

 to the root of your repo.
 The folder `./demo` is ready to be linked to your gitbook.

 ### List Of Features
-This is a list of features introduced in detail delow
+This is a list of features introduced in detail below
 * Recursively generating `SUMMARY.md`.
 * File name splitting, which allows user-specified regex rules.
 * Arbitrary target position for the book base folder.